The Moon Is Down: Adaptations

-Steinbeck adapted The Moon Is Down for the stage in 1942.
-Directed by Chester Erskine, the original Broadway production opened April 7, 1942, at the Martin Beck Theatre.
+The original Broadway production directed by Chester Erskine opened April 7, 1942 at the Martin Beck Theatre.
 The cast featured Otto Kruger as Colonel Lanser, Ralph Morgan as Mayor Orden, and Whitford Kane as Dr. Winter.
-Producer Oscar Serlin announced an earlier-than-anticipated closing, explaining that attendance had "withered under the repeated blasting of those critics who did not like the play."
-The film rights were sold for $300,000.
+It only ran for 55 performances.
+Oscar Serlin revealed that sales "withered under the repeated blasting of those critics who did not like the play".

 King Haakon VII of Norway attended the opening of the London production of The Moon Is Down June 8, 1943, at Whitehall Theatre.
 The cast included Paul Scofield in the role of Alex Morden.
+Another adaptation at the Schauspielhaus Zürich was one of the great success of Swiss theater during the war and ran for over 200 performances.

-The Moon Is Down was adapted for a 1943 film directed by Irving Pichel, starring Cedric Hardwicke as Colonel Lanser, Henry Travers as Mayor Orden, and Lee J. Cobb as Dr. Winter.
+In the spring of 1942, Twentieth Century Fox bought the film rights for $300,000.
+Irving Pichel directed the 1943 film adaptation which featured Cedric Hardwicke as Colonel Lanser, Henry Travers as Mayor Orden, and Lee J. Cobb as Dr. Winter.